 Events may only be submitted for consideration by members of the Salve Regina community (students, faculty and staff) through the calendar’s event submission form.
 A current Salve Regina username and password is required to log in and submit events.

 - Use the event submission form: Events must be submitted through the online form.
-Events cannot be emailed to Strategic Communications staff for inclusion in the calendar.
+Events cannot be emailed to Marketing and Communications staff for inclusion in the calendar.

 - Be an approved Salve Regina entity: Events should be organized and/or sponsored by a Salve Regina department, program, office, center, institute or approved student club/group.